artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 * :term:`archival institution` (aka :term:`repository` records)
 * :term:`rights record`

-Other entities in AtoM (such as accessions, user and goup records, terms, etc.) will not be affected.
+Other entities in AtoM (such as accessions, user and group records, terms, etc.) will not be affected.

 ..
 IMPORTANT::